jasonbot/weblog/content/weblog/vignettes.md

 We made sure we had explicit permission to collect data for our training corpora.

-# The Time Computing Changed Forever and Everyone Who Didn't Move Got Left Behind, Again
+# The Time Computing Changed Forever and Everyone Who Didn't Move Got Left Behind: Again

 The dot com boom was a crazy time.
 The internet has just become mainstream and there was a new gold rush.
 Money was there just for the taking, so many VC funded business plans were just "_traditional business X, but on the internet!_" and the money _flowed_.
 How it flowed.